prodigyfinance/ml2p/README.rst

   * the name of your project,
   * the docker image that your project will use for training and prediction,
   * the S3 bucket that will hold the models and data sets for your project,
-  * and the AWS role your project will run under.
+  * the AWS role your project will run under,
+  * and the Python class(es) that will be used to train and serve your models.

 The name of your project functions as a prefix to the names of SageMaker training jobs, models and endpoints that ML2P creates (since these names are global within a SageMaker